 What else could be causing my symptoms?

-Answering these questions will help you to work out whether or not what you're experiencing are the first symptoms of menopause or something related to another condition.
-If you are experiencing severe symptoms of menopause, it is important to see a doctor who can help to treat them.
-Read on for further information about treatments for menopause symptoms.
+Answering these questions will help you to work out whether or not what you're experiencing are the first symptoms of perimenopause or something related to another condition.